 Place the butter in a small bowl and let it soften while prepping the orange and pomegranate.

 Use a Microplane grater to zest the orange easily, then cut it in half and juice the orange for the two tablespoons.
-Navels oranges are very juicy, and I only needed to use half one large orange.
+Navels oranges are very juicy, and I only needed half a large orange.

-In a small bowl, mix the pomegranate seeds, orange juice, orange zest, and honey.
+Mix the pomegranate seeds, orange juice, zest, and honey in a small bowl.
 Use an immersion blender to break up the seeds into a chunky paste.
-If you have too much juice from the seeds, drain a little bit.
+If you have too much juice from the seeds, drain a little.

-Add the pomegranate mixture to the butter bowl and mix it up with a wooden spoon.
+Add the pomegranate mixture to the butter bowl and mix it with a wooden spoon.

 When are Pomegranates in season?

-Pomegranates are a Fall fruit and the season runs from September and goes through the end of November.
+Pomegranates are a Fall fruit and the season runs from September to the end of November.

 How to select a ripe Pomegranate?